adbar/courlan/README.md

 Visit the [Contributing page](https://github.com/adbar/courlan/blob/master/CONTRIBUTING.md) for more information.

-Reach out via ia the software repository or the [contact page](https://adrien.barbaresi.eu/) for inquiries, collaborations, or feedback.
-See also social networks for the latest updates.
+Reach out via the software repository or the [contact page](https://adrien.barbaresi.eu/) for inquiries, collaborations, or feedback.

-Software ecosystem: see [this
+For more on Courlan's' software ecosystem see [this graphic](https://github.com/adbar/trafilatura/blob/master/docs/software-ecosystem.png).
-graphic](https://github.com/adbar/trafilatura/blob/master/docs/software-ecosystem.png).